At last for 2022, we took the plunge and Julian and Fiona worked towards producing their first published book.

 I know that plans are already being made to contact you to arrange a future group visit to Gelli Uchaf, and I have already enjoyed browsing those beautiful scarves on the net.

 The whole evening demanded a huge amount of background work on your part and far exceeded our expectations.

 Programme Secretary – Newport Gardening Club”

-Titled “Soft Rush – A Growing Problem” it’s a case study of how Fiona and I have managed to bring back about 6 acres of wet valley bottom meadows which had become 70% mono-culture Soft Rush, starting in September 2013…… to florally and fungi diverse meadows (including several rare waxcap mushrooms) using quite a lot of hard manual work, manual ditch clearance and fairly low level capital machinery (a BCS Power Scythe).
-As well as with some well timed, selective herbicide, manual weed wiping.
+This is a case study of how Fiona and I have managed to bring back about 6 acres of wet, valley-bottom meadows, which had become 70% mono-culture Soft rush, Juncus effusus, starting in September 2013.To florally and fungally diverse meadows, (including several rare waxcap mushrooms), using quite a lot of hard manual work, manual ditch clearance, and fairly low level capital machinery – a BCS Power Scythe.
+As well as, initially, with some well timed, selective herbicide, manual weed wiping.
 120 plant species were identified in these meadows in August 2016, by the county’s botanical recorders, Richard and Kath Pryce, less than 3 years after we’d started the project.
-The film is available as a DVD for £10 including P and P, or can be hired for £10, with a £5 refund when the DVD is returned to me.
-It’s difficult of course for us to sell the merits of any of these films.
-But the groups listed below which we’ve visited with one of our presentations in the past would, I guess, give an honest opinion of what they thought of our efforts, to add to the feedback above …
+The film is also available as a DVD for £10 including P&P. The groups listed below, which we’ve visited with one of our presentations in the past, would, I guess, give an honest opinion of what they thought of our efforts, to add to the feedback above.